solp22/holbertonschool-printf/README.md

 <h1 align="center">Holberton School Printf Project</h1>
-<p>This is the first group project, carried out by Holberton students.
+<p align= "justify">This is the first group project, carried out by Holberton students.
 The goal of this assignment is to recreate the printf function, a basic version of the standard function.
 It also encourages group and team work with a randomly assigned partner.</p>
-<p>Printf is a C function belonging to the standard library.
-Its purpose is to print formatted text to the standard output stream.
-Hence the "f" in the name stands for "formatted".</p>
+<p align= "justify">The printf() function in C is a standard library function that is used to output (print) formatted text on the console or terminal (Hence the "f" in the name stands for "formatted").
+It is used to print text, numbers, and other data types to the console by using the appropriate format specifiers in the format string.
+The format string is a string of characters that can contain placeholders, called format specifiers, which are used to specify the type and format of the data that needs to be printed.
+The arguments to the printf() function are the values that need to be printed in place of the format specifiers.</p>

 <details>
 <summary><h2>Project requirements</h2></summary>